k-kahraman/hotel-application/README.md

 I used layering for code maintainability and to make it more human readable.
 The app will be separated into the following layers:

 - User interface (UI), including a main menu for the users who want to book a room, and an admin menu for administrative functions.
-- An AppManager to take user inputs from UI (CLI) and parse them to wanted/required type.
+- AppManager to take user inputs from UI (CLI) and parse them to wanted/required type.
 - Resources will act as our Application Programming Interface (API) to our UI.
 - Services will communicate with our resources, and each other, to build the business logic necessary to provide feedback to our UI.
 - Data models will be used to represent the domain that we're using within the system (e.g., rooms, reservations, and customers).